 Faculty First Week 2023 – GEC 05 Panel

-School of Psychology sends all GEC course instructors email at the beginning of semester reminding them what data he will need, what outcomes need to be assessed, etc.
+School of Psychology Undergraduate Program Coordinator sends all GEC course instructors email at the beginning of semester reminding them what data needs to be collected, what outcomes need to be assessed, and provides a course specific guide with instructions to data collection, etc.

-Psychology department has meeting with course instructors to discuss what has worked for instructors in the past, repository of syllabi and assignments
+Psychology department has meeting with GEC course instructors to discuss what has worked for instructors in the past, and created a repository of syllabi and assignments for new and continuing instructors.

 Coastal Resilience – for writing assignment one faculty member has students write a reflection paper at end of semester; word count/grammar but no sources, allows him to get feedback and improve course

-Psychology writing assignments often include students applying concepts to own life; shows understanding of material and more varied responses
+Psychology writing assignments often include students applying concepts to own life; shows understanding and application of material and more varied responses

-Psychology faculty suggests schools give leave time (course reductions) to coordinators so they can complete reports
+Psychology faculty suggests schools give leave time (course reductions) to coordinators or faculty who oversee assessment data gathering and reporting so they can comprehensively evaluate the data and complete reports

 Someone in crowd asked about GEC outcomes relevance – are they no longer as relevant to students; GEC outcomes were determined by faculty and are reviewed from time to time